collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You can see the corresponding folders and files
-The format may be a bit different because on your local computer, you are going to be working on raw files
+The format may be a bit different because on your local computer, you are going to be working on raw files -->

-Git Magic
-When we are working on code, we can’t do everything in the GitHub website.
-We sometimes need to make a copy of our code in our local development environment.

-This could be because we want to create a new feature.
-Or it could be because someone has proposed a change and we want to test change before accepting it.
--->